nodecross/nodex-docs/source/overview/index.md

 # Overview
 ---
-This section introduces the overview, architecture of each components, and the core features of UNiD platform.
+This section introduces the overview, architecture of each blocks, and the core features of UNiD platform.

 ## UNiD platform
 ---

-As shown in figure 1, UNiD platform consists of three components;
+As shown in figure 1, UNiD platform mainly consists of three blocks;

 - **UNiD EDGE** is a security middleware embedded in endpoint devices
 - **UNiD HUB** is a message broker between endpoint devices and the cloud